axivo/charts/.github/actions/workflow-chart-fixes.md

 ## Implementation Order

-1. **First Priority** (Blocking Issue):
+1. **First Priority** (Blocking Issue) - ✅ COMPLETED:
-   - Fix the `Helm.Docs` constructor error in `handlers/Workflow.js`
+   - Fixed the `Helm.Docs` constructor error in `handlers/Workflow.js`
+   - Workflow now proceeds past the `Install helm-docs` step

+2. **Second Priority** (New Blocking Issue):
+   - Fix the `File` constructor error in `services/chart/Update.js`
-   - This is preventing the workflow from proceeding past the `Install helm-docs` step
+   - This is now preventing the workflow from completing the `Update repository charts` step

-2. **Second Priority** (Code Quality):
+3. **Third Priority** (Code Quality):
-   - Fix circular dependencies in service modules
+   - Fix remaining circular dependencies in service modules
-   - While not blocking execution, these warnings indicate poor module structure
+   - These are causing the constructor errors and need systematic fixing

 ---

-## Testing Recommendations
+## Testing Progress

-After applying fixes:
+### Round 1 Testing Results:
+- ✅ `Helm.Docs` fix applied and verified working
+- ✅ Workflow progressed to "Update repository charts" step
+- ❌ New error discovered: `File is not a constructor`

+### Next Testing Steps:
+1. Apply the `File` constructor fix in `services/chart/Update.js`
+2. Re-run workflow to check for additional constructor errors
+3. Continue fixing circular dependencies until workflow completes
-1. Remove `NODE_OPTIONS: '--trace-warnings'` from workflow once issues are resolved
+4. Remove `NODE_OPTIONS: '--trace-warnings'` once all issues are resolved

-2. Run the workflow to verify all steps complete successfully
-3. Check that no new warnings are introduced
+## Pattern Analysis

+The circular dependency issue is causing a systematic problem:
+1. Service files import from `../` (the index)
+2. The index requires all services
+3. During circular resolution, some exports are undefined
+4. Constructor calls fail with "X is not a constructor"

+This pattern will likely affect other files that import from the service index.

 ---